Justin Yirka

 S. Gharibian, M. Santha, J. Sikora, A. Sundaram, J. Yirka.
 Quantum generalizations of the polynomial hierarchy with applications to QMA(2).

-arXiv:1805.11139, 2018. computational complexity.
+arXiv:1805.11139, 2018. computational complexity and MFCS 2018.

 S. Gharibian and J. Yirka.
 The complexity of simulating local measurements on quantum systems.

 arXiv:1606.05626, 2016.
-TQC and Quantum.
+Quantum and TQC 2017.

 J. Yirka.
 Evaluation of TCP header fields for data overhead efficiency.